The Scenario Report

 This chapter presents the outlook for the Mediterranean electricity system from the perspective of an indicator obtained from the simulations.
 This is the annual average marginal price per country.

-The average marginal price constitutes an interesting indicator insofar as on one hand, it results from the competitiveness of the national generation fleets and the supply-demand balance, and on the other, it constitutes an indicative parameter of the electricity exchanges between countries, as a direct consequence of economic optimizations.
+The average marginal price constitutes an interesting indicator insofar as on one hand, it results from the competitiveness of the national generation fleets and the supplydemand balance, and on the other, it constitutes an indicative parameter of the electricity exchanges between countries, as a direct consequence of economic optimizations.

 Figure 5-34 presents the average marginal price by country for the National Development scenario (in €/MWh).

-As a result of the highest renewable energy generation share, and other relatively low-cost generation, Portugal, Spain, and France have the lowest marginal price among the Mediterranean countries (around €48 /MWh), followed by Morocco €53 /MWh).
+As a result of the highest renewable energy generation share, and other relatively lowcost generation, Portugal, Spain, and France have the lowest marginal price among the Mediterranean countries (around €48 /MWh), followed by Morocco €53 /MWh).

-Conversely, Syria, Lebanon, and Libya show, in this scenario, the highest marginal price (in the range of €87- €92 /MWh) in the region, which can be explained by a tight supply-demand balance and by significant electricity generation from oil.
+Conversely, Syria, Lebanon, and Libya show, in this scenario, the highest marginal price (in the range of €87-€92 /MWh) in the region, which can be explained by a tight supplydemand balance and by significant electricity generation from oil.

 Türkiye also shows one of the highest marginal prices (€83 /MWh), which results on one hand from a relatively inefficient thermal generation fleet, and on the other, from a low import capacity, which limits opportunities on its Western border for importing electricity at a lower price.
-The same observations can be made in the other 2030 scenarios, Figure 5-35 shows the marginal price in the Green Development scenario.

-Figure 5-35 Average marginal price by country for the Proactive scenario
+Figure 5-35.
+Anual average marginal price (€/Mw) by country for the Proactive scenario (The stronger the colour, the higher the marginal price)

 In the PR scenario and with the ambitious efforts to develop more RES, marginal prices decrease in all countries.

-Figure 5-36 Average marginal price by country for the Mediterranean Ambition scenario
+Figure 5-36.
+Anual average marginal price (€/Mw) by country for the Mediterranean Ambition scenario (The stronger the colour, the higher the marginal price)

 Figure 5-36 shows the MA scenario and efforts towards energy efficiency.